 - Indian Health Service: The Federal Health Program for American Indians and Alaska Natives: This organization provides federal health services to American Indians and Alaskan Natives.
 IHS offers scholarships for American Indian and Alaska Native students interested in health professions degree areas that lead to careers.
-They also offer an extern program that offers the opportunity to gain valuable clinical experience in an Indian health facility during the summer or other non-academic periods.
+Their extern program offers the opportunity to gain clinical experience in an Indian health facility during the summer or other non-academic periods.

-- Jobs for People of Color in Tech: Explore this platform that connects people of color with jobs in the tech industry.
+- Jobs for People of Color in Tech: This platform is designed to connect people of color with jobs in the tech industry.

-- National Congress of American Indians(NCAI): NCAI works with tribal nations to protect Native culture for today and generations to come.
-It works to overcome threats by educating non-Native people.
-It offers internships and fellowships that provide young leaders from across Indian Country with opportunities to serve on the front lines of legislative action and policy development.
+- National Congress of American Indians(NCAI): NCAI works with tribal nations to protect Native culture today and for generations to come.
+It offers internships and fellowships that provide young individuals from across Indian Country with opportunities to serve on the front lines of legislative action and policy development.
 It also offers job listings submitted by Native American employers and organizations seeking Native American applicants.

-- Native American Jobs and Career Resources: Explore job postings and information on career-related tools such as Career Learning Center, resume tips, and more.
+- Native American Jobs and Career Resources: Through the Career Resources Center (section) this site offers job postings and information on career-related tools such resume tips and more.